YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 81. Quit message of player.
 82. Cache the player profile result on they first join.
 It's useful if Mojang's verification server is down.
 83. The timeout of the cache.
 Unit: Minutes.

+84. After enabling this, non-aquatic entities in the water will not be affected by DAB.
+This could fix entities suffocate in the water.
+Fixed [Pufferfish issue#58](https://github.com/pufferfish-gg/Pufferfish/issues/58)